nerdxio/nerdlinux/README.md

 ## Acknowledgements

 A big shout-out to the unsung heroes of the internet, those generous souls who left their dotfiles and configs out in the open.
 Your digital fingerprints are all over my setup.
-Thanks for leaving your windows open; I've borrowed a few things. 😉
+Thanks for leaving your windows open; I've borrowed a few things😉